-A guide on how to use a VPN in Iran, and which VPN to use in Iran, and how to set it up.
+A guide on how to use a VPN in Iran, and which VPN to use in Iran.
+Included info on how to set up your VPN for Iran.
 A must for any digital junkie planning on traveling to Iran!

 Yay transparency: this post contains affiliate links.
 This means that if you purchase one of the services linked here, we’ll get a small commission–at no extra cost to you!
 Never fear, we actually did use these services.
 It’s commissions like these that help us cover the costs of running a blog, so we’ll love you forever if you get a subscription through our site!

-This article was updated in March of 2019 after a second visit to Iran, where we experimented with several VPNs to find the best VPN to use in Iran.
+This article was updated after a second visit to Iran, where we experimented with several VPNs to find the best VPN to use in Iran.

 Unfortunately, Iran blocks many useful websites and video content.
 Facebook, Twitter, Pinterest, most international news sources, YouTube, even Lost with Purpose, they are all blocked by the Iranian firewall.

 Luckily, there’s an easy way around this.
 All you need is a Virtual Private Network (VPN) to use the internet in Iran hasslefree.
 Below you can find our guide to the best VPN for Iran.
-We’ll include info on how to set them up, provide a quick explanation of what VPNs are, and any other info you need to know.
+It includes info on how to set up your VPN for Iran, provide a quick explanation of what VPNs are, and any other info you need to know about VPNs in Iran.

 What VPN can I use in Iran?

 There are many VPNs on the market.
 Some are free, others have to be paid for.
-Although many people opt for a free-to-use VPN, we recommend going for a paid version.
+Although many people opt for a free-to-use VPN, we recommend going for a paid VPN to use in Iran.
 Free VPNs usually make money by selling your data to third-parties such as advertisers, and sometimes use it for more nefarious ends.
 Below you can find a list of trusted and recommended VPNs to use in Iran.

 Make sure to download and instal your VPN before you travel to Iran.
 Setting up a VPN while in Iran can be difficult, as most VPN sites and downloaders are blocked.
 ExpressVPN being the notable exception when we traveled in Iran.